marten-seemann/draft-seemann-quic-reliable-message/draft-seemann-quic-reliable-message.md

 number by sending MAX_MESSAGE frames as MESSAGE frames are consumed.

 When a MESSAGE frame is declared lost, implemenations MUST do one of two things:
 They either MUST retransmit the frame, or they MUST inform the application.
-THe application MAY decide that the frame does not need to be retransmitted, or it MAY update the contents of the message.
+The application MAY decide that the frame does not need to be retransmitted, or it MAY update the contents of the message.
 If the contents of the message are updated, it MUST be transmitted using a new sequence nubmer.